 One of many reasons why both men and women love to buy alpaca sweaters is because their favorite fashion labels use these fibers in their fall and winter collections.
 Designers like Dior, Hugo Boss, Prada, Yves Saint Laurent and Gucci have used alpaca fibers from Peru and Bolivia to design attractive sweaters, jackets, coats, hats, gloves and scarves.
 Before fashion designers began using alpaca, the fiber was incorrectly referred to as “the poor man’s cashmere”.
 While alpaca is more affordable than cashmere, it’s luxurious look and feel is by no means second class.
 High-end couture brands must use extreme caution when selecting materials for fear of damaging their brand’s status as a luxurious player.
 That said, you will be hard-pressed to find the Guccis and Pradas of the fashion world using poor-quality materials.
 The fact that the diamond players of the fashion industry continue to source alpaca fibers to make sweaters, hats and scarves testifies to the universal approval and praise of this material.

 Whether you enjoy the rustic ranch look, a modern minimalist sleek apparel design, or a contemporary cozy vibe, alpaca sweaters come in a variety of cuts.
-Women definitely have more choices in selecting the perfect alpaca sweater than men.
-Women’s alpaca sweaters come in hip-length and knee-length varieties.
+Women have ample opportunity to select the perfect alpaca sweater than men.
+Women’s alpaca cardigans come in hip-length and knee-length varieties.
 Women also have the option to buy alpaca shawls and ruanas.
 But hand-woven baby alpaca shawls only crack the surface when it comes to completing a stylish women’s wardrobe.
 Invisible World offers a wide variety of alpaca sweaters for women.
 From reversible baby alpaca cardigans that offer two looks in one, to stylish alpaca pullovers, there are a number of styles for any occasion.

 Men also have quite the range to choose from in alpaca sweaters, including color, design and style.
-For guys who want a modern chic look one of the most popular options includes the elegant retro-style alpaca cardigan.
-Invisible World offers this alpaca cardigan with gray pinstripes and a polo collar.
-It also has a metal zipper at the bottom of the lapel giving it a touch of modern industrial and leaves the V-neck with piping on the edges.
-Men also love Scandinavian style alpaca sweaters, along with the classic pullover in rich colors and patterns.
+For guys who want a modern chic look one of the most popular options includes the sylish men's alpaca hoodie.
+For the more traditional guy, we have Nordic-style alpaca sweaters, along with the classic pullover in rich colors and patterns.